JoshLovesFun/EPA-Air-Quality-Dispersion-Models/README.md

 ## Disclaimer

 This repository is not affiliated with or endorsed by the EPA.
-It serves solely as an archive of the models for community use and as a reference point for proposed changes that are not in the main branch.
+It serves solely as an archive of the models for community use and as a reference point for proposed or suggested changes in a development branch.